CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 It will have a start time 30 Oct 7pm and end time 30 Oct 9.30pm.
 ```

-> A task cannot have a deadline and a event time at the same time.
+> A task cannot have both a deadline and a event time.

 #### Date Time Format